Lauren is the author of 10 books, including the popular "Amplified" series, as well as numerous musicals.

-A while back we were taking a long drive to Las Vegas, and I was diligently trying to make progress on a book I'd been working on for two years.
-I was writing in a notebook, but when the sun went down and I still had a few lingering thoughts to record, I pulled out my iPhone and texted those thoughts into my notes section.
+A while back, we were taking a long drive to Las Vegas, and I was diligently trying to make progress on a book I'd been working on for two years.
+I was writing in a notebook, but when the sun went down and I still had a few lingering thoughts to record, I pulled out my iPhone and recorded those thoughts into my notes app.
 And then I continued writing in the notes section of my phone.
-For that entire weekend it never seemed that I was devoting any significant amount of time to writing, but in between events and activities, in snatches and moments of genius, I finished writing that book.
+For that entire weekend, it never seemed that I was devoting any significant amount of time to writing, but in between events and activities, in snatches and moments of genius, I finished writing that book.
 With my thumbs.

 The Greatest Ideas Come When You're Doing Something Else

-People may be adverse to the thought of writing a novel or a piece of literature with their thumbs.
+People may be averse to the thought of writing a novel or a piece of literature with their thumbs.
 They might think it would take too long.
 But think about how fast and efficiently we text.
-For many of us, if we compiled all of our texting conversations we would find that they could fill a novel.
-For some of us, dozens of novels or World Almanacs.
+For many of us, if we compiled all of our texting conversations, we would find that they could fill a novel.
+Some of us text so much that our conversations could fill dozens of novels or world almanacs.